Back with more reviews! I.... may have requested a lot of books recently.

-I received free review copies from NetGalley in exchange for a fair review.
+I received free advance copies from NetGalley in exchange for a fair review.

 ---

-Title: Destroy All Humans.
-They Can't Be Regenerated.
-A Magic: The Gathering Manga, Vol. 1
+Title: Destroy All Humans, They Can't Be Regenerated Vol. 3

 Author: Katsura Ise